 (3) Introductory and ongoing instruction in Responsible Conduct of Research,

 (4) Laboratory research.
-Research strengths in Environmental Health at Duke University include:
+Research strengths in Environmental Health and Toxicology at Duke University include:

 - Human environmental health and disease with specific strengths in cardiopulmonary health and disease, development and children’s health, neurological health and disease, cancer and the environment, and environmental health policy;